pressly/goose/README.md

 Print the current version of the database:

-    $ goose version
+    $ gander version
-    $ goose: version 002
+    $ gander: version 002

 ## baseline

-Mark some migrations as applied for migrating to goose on existing databases
+Mark some migrations as applied for migrating to gander on existing databases

-    $ goose baseline 003
+    $ gander baseline 003
     $ OK    001_basics.sql
     $ OK    002_next.sql
     $ OK    003_and_again.go